kakoee/CarND-Vehicle-Detection/writeup_vehicle_detection_kakoee.md

 ### Video Implementation

+Note: I also combined this project with Advanced Lane detection project.
+The result is in "project_video_vehicle_det_lane_marked.mp4" video

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video_vehicle_det.mp4)